 3. The H-SMF determines that the UE has returned to HPLMN and that the V-SMF is no longer required

-3ch-a.
-A Charging Data Request [Update, Roaming Charging Profile] is sent to the H-CHF, with trigger indicating removal of I-SMF.

-3ch-b.
-Based on the trigger, the H-CHF closes the QBC CDRs

-3ch-c, The H-CHF acknowledges by sending Charging Data Response [Update] to the H-SMF.

 4. Nsmf_PDUSession_CreatePDUSessionContext_Response is sent from the H-SMF to the new AMF.

+4ch-a.
+A Charging Data Request [Update, Roaming Charging Profile] is sent to the H-CHF, with trigger indicating SMF change.

+4ch-b.
+Based on the trigger, the H-CHF updates the CDR and may close the QBC CDRs

+4ch-c, The H-CHF acknowledges by sending Charging Data Response [Update] to the H-SMF.

 5. Registration Procedure continues as captured in clause 4.23.3 of TS 23.502 [201].

 6. After timer expires in the Old AMF, the Old AMF deletes the context in the V-SMF by sending a Nsmf_PDUSession_ReleasePDUSessionContext_Request message.